-However, Wage Orders can set industry-specific rates which may differ from the state minimum wage.
+However, Wage Orders can set industry-specific rates that may differ from the state minimum wage.
 It is important to understand that each industry has a set of rules which can cause issues with minimum wage.

 For examples, here are some exceptions that exist in various industries:

-- Individuals who work in the food, hospitality or service industry may be qualified as tipped employees, meaning that an employer may take a credit towards the basic minimum hourly rate if a service employee or food service worker receives enough tips to meet that minimum and if the employee has been notified of the tip credit.
+- Individuals who work in the food, hospitality, or service industry may be qualified as tipped employees, meaning that an employer may take a credit towards the basic minimum hourly rate if a service employee or food service worker receives enough tips to meet that minimum and if the employee has been notified of the tip credit.

 - Individuals who work in the building service industry may receive an apartment or housing credit which applies towards their wages.

-- Individuals who employ farm workers may be subjected to additional standards such as living environments for seasonal employees, meals, etc.
+- Individuals who employ farmworkers may be subjected to additional standards such as living environments for seasonal employees, meals, etc.